 3. Strategic Perspective

-The ability to strategise is where the responsibilities of Key Account managers and Account managers differ.
+The ability to strategize is where the responsibilities of Key Account managers and Account managers differ.
 Account managers focus on short-term gains.
-In comparison, Key Account managers create strategies.
-Those that promote long-term revenue by retaining customers.

 KAMs juggle many moving parts to orchestrate deals with long-term plans.
 They do so by identifying beneficial arrangements between their company and the clients.